Knife Attack Shocks North London School

-The teenager appeared at Westminster Magistrates’ Youth Court and was remanded in custody.
-He faces charges including two counts of attempted murder, possession of a bladed article on school premises, and administering a noxious substance.
+The boy appeared at Westminster Magistrates’ Youth Court and was remanded in custody.
+He faces two counts of attempted murder, possession of a bladed article on school grounds, and administering a harmful substance.
+Kingsbury High School confirmed the situation is “under control” and that authorities are cooperating closely.
+However, some students remain fearful about returning to class after the terrifying ordeal.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.